-Esta semana no ha parado de llover.It hasn't stop raining this week.
+Esta semana no ha parado de llover.It hasn't stopped raining this week.

 Estos meses no dejará de aumentar el paro.In the coming months, unemployment will continue increasing.

 In the first example above, esta refers to present time (esta semana, i.e the current week) while in the second example, estos refers to a near future (estos meses, i.e the upcoming months).
 When used with El Presente sometimes it's difficult to know without a bit more context whether it is referring to the present or the future.
 For example:

 Ese día estaba muy enferma y no vine a trabajar.I was very sick that day and I didn't come to work.

 ¿Tendrás más tiempo para ese día?Will you have more time that day?

-In the first example above, ese día refers to a past event while in the second example ese día refers to a future event.
+In the first and second examples above, ese día refers to a past event while in the third example ese día refers to a future event.

 ¡Qué tiempos aquellos en que no existían los móviles y se conversaba más!What an interesting time it was when mobile phones didn't exist and we talked more!